How High Blood Pressure Can Lead to a Heart Attack

 • Shortness of breath with or without chest discomfort

-If you experience one or more of these warning signs, call 911 immediately, even if you’re not sure it’s a heart attack.
-EMS staff can begin treatment when they arrive — up to an hour sooner than if someone gets to the hospital by a vehicle.
-People with chest pain who arrive by ambulance usually receive faster treatment at the hospital, too.
+If you have one or more of these warning signs, call 911 immediately, even if you’re not sure it’s a heart attack.
+Ambulance staff can begin treatment as soon as they arrive, which may be sooner than if driven in a private vehicle.
+People with chest pain who arrive by ambulance may also receive faster treatment at the hospital, too.

 Don’t let high blood pressure cause a heart attack: